-If you have done everything correctly and run the code, you should get the following graph:
+If you have done everything correctly, comment out the axis command, and run the code, you should get the following graph:

 PART V

 Finally, when you are doing your homework, you are going to have problems like these, and are going to want to know how to check your answers.
 Now that we know how to use anonymous functions and Matlab, we can check our answers.
 For this problem, the solution is